Scroll down to see the progress achieved by the Heritage Gardener's in 2022, with the support of the local community and Wellington City Council.

 Churton Park primary school children came down to the Halfway House as part of their history studies.

 The children split into three groups taking turns to learn about the vegetables and flowers in the garden, draw the historic Halfway House and go for a bush walk.

 Highlights in the vegetable garden were the Jerusalem Artichokes, a root vegetable native to the North American prairie.
 This plant is from the sunflower family and grows very tall!
 The children were also amazed when an urenika potato was snapped in half to reveal it’s bright purple flesh.

 Johnsonville Ranger Guides visited the garden and took pot marigold seedlings home to grow.

 Tawa U3A enjoying one of our Heritage Garden Walk & Talk events at the garden.

 Site proposed for the fernery

-The fernery is our project for 2022, thanks to a generous donation from the Johnsonville Garden Group.
+The fernery is our project for 2022, thanks to a generous donation from the Johnsonville Garden Club.